breadcrumbbuilds/CW/README.md

 # CW
-Welcom to the Crump Wedding website!
+Welcome to the Crump Wedding website!